ADVANTICS/documentation/charge-controllers/charger-simulation.md

 ### **Parameters (Left Section)**

-This section contains a **form** for configuring session-related and power module parameters.
+This section contains charge session and power module related parameters.
 The user can:

 - Edit the **desired values** for each parameter (e.g., voltages, currents, durations).
 - View the **actual values** currently active in the system.